iits-consulting/helm-charts-manager/README.md

 * Plan the deployment for the `nginx` and `kubernetes-dashboard` charts and show the difference between the planned deployment and existing deployment
 * Ask the user if they wish to proceed with the deployment
 * Deploy the `nginx` and `kubernetes-dashboard` charts with helm arguments specified in the configuration YAML file.

+## Related projects

+- [helmfile](https://github.com/roboll/helmfile) helm-charts-manager is the KISS version of helmfile.